simple-elf/allure-report-action/README.md

 ### `allure_history`

-**Required** The path to the folder, that will be published to GitHub Pages.
+**Required** The relative path to the folder, that will be published to GitHub Pages.

 Default `allure-history`